keleven-uk/lazStub/README.md

 Stub

-A template for future lazarus / freepascal projects.
+A template for future Lazarus / Free PASCAL projects.